 Using multiple stakes you can train your tomato plants to two stems or more.
 Choose the stems you want to keep—the strongest stems–and pinch out the other as they develop.
 Be sure to leave a couple of leaves at the base of each stem you choose to shade developing fruits on the stems below.

 If you use multiple stakes with cross supports, you may want to train your plants to the upwind side of the supports so the plant will rest against the cross supports when the wind is blowing.

 Put stakes in place before setting plants in the soil if possible.
-This way you will avoid damage to plant roots as you drive stakes in the ground.
+This way you will avoid damage to plant roots as you drive stakes into the ground.

-Try to keep flower cluster away from the stakes, otherwise the tomatoes will be crowded between the stem and the stake as they enlarge.
+Try to keep flower clusters away from the stakes, otherwise, the tomatoes will be crowded between the stem and the stake as they enlarge.

-- It takes time and effort to stake, train and prune plants.
+- It takes time and effort to stake, train, and prune tomatoes.

-- Tomatoes may be more susceptible to cracking and sunscald because they are pruned and exposed.
+- Staked tomatoes may be more susceptible to cracking and sunscald because of less foliage cover.

-- Staked plants may use more water than unstaked plants because they are held up and exposed to the sun and drying winds.
+- Stake tomatoes may require more water because plants are exposed to the drying sun.

 - Tomato Grower’s Answer Book